cvxgrp/cvxcli/README.md

 [![Downloads](https://static.pepy.tech/personalized-badge/cvxcli?period=month&units=international_system&left_color=black&right_color=orange&left_text=PyPI%20downloads%20per%20month)](https://pepy.tech/project/cvxcli)
 [![Coverage Status](https://coveralls.io/repos/github/cvxgrp/simulator/badge.png?branch=main)](https://coveralls.io/github/cvxgrp/cvxcli?branch=main)

-We demonstrate how to deploy to simple command line apps using pipx.
+We demonstrate how to deploy to simple command line apps using uvx.

 ## Install pipx

-The current way to deploy apps is to use [pipx](https://pypa.github.io/pipx/).
+The current way to deploy apps is to use [uvx](https://docs.astral.sh/uv/guides/tools/).
-The tool creates a virtual environment for each app.
+The tool creates a temporary virtual environment for each app.

-For the installation of pipx please refer to the [pipx documentation](https://pypa.github.io/pipx/installation/).
+For the installation of uv/uvx please refer to the [uvx documentation](https://docs.astral.sh/uv/getting-started/installation/).

-## Install cvxcli with pipx
+## Install cvxcli with uvx

 cvxcli has been deployed to PyPI like any other Python package.
 It could be installed via pip but we advise against that.